garunski/toolshare/docs/prompt.md

 - ✅ Follow the phase documentation exactly
 - ✅ Preserve all existing functionality
 - ✅ Use the architectural rules as your guide
-- ✅ Test thoroughly after each step
+- ✅ Use `task validate` to test thoroughly after each step
 - ✅ Ask questions if anything is unclear

 ### What NOT to Do: